SinDeh/Machine-Learning/README.md

 - Multiple Linear Regression with use **LableEncoder()** in address
 - Data file that needs for running this code is `housePrice.csv`

+#### 1.1 Linear Regression
+- File: `car_regression_Sina_Dehghanian.ipynb`
+- Data file that needs for running this code is `cardata.csv`

 ### 2. Classification
 - File: `computer_olympiad_list.ipynb`
-- Description: This notebook include 4 main section:
+- Description: This notebook includes 4 main sections:
 - Use K-Nearest-neighbor
 - Use Decision-Trees
     * with criterion="entropy"